the-vegetarian-vampire/Smart-Contract-Resources/README.md

   3. calldata - special data location that contains function arguments

 `describe ()` - function in [Jasmine](https://stackoverflow.com/questions/12209582/the-describe-keyword-in-javascript) framework used for testing

+`deterministic algorithm` - an [algorithm](https://en.wikipedia.org/wiki/Deterministic_algorithm) that, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states

 `dutch auction` - a descending price auction; an auctioneer starts with a very high price, incrementally lowering the price until someone places a bid